-Recently, we’ve received some questions around sole proprietorship.
+Recently, we’ve received some questions about sole proprietorship.

 While in the past we’ve talked about LLCs and S-Corps, we glossed right over the option to form a Sole Proprietorship.

 Most private practice nutrition professionals we have met will file their practice as an LLC and for most individuals in private practice, it is our recommended option when setting up your business though every practice is different and has different goals.
 Today, we’re going to discuss the differences between an LLC and a Sole Proprietorship to help you decide which way you would like to file.